 Q: How is the Standards Commission different from the Commissioner for Ethical Standards In Public Life in Scotland?

-A: The CESPLS is an independent officeholder responsible for investigating complaints about councillors, members of devolved public bodies and Members of the Scottish Parliament (MSPs) who are alleged to have contravened their relevant Code of Conduct.
+A: The ESC is an independent officeholder responsible for investigating complaints about councillors, members of devolved public bodies and Members of the Scottish Parliament (MSPs) who are alleged to have contravened their relevant Code of Conduct.

-If the CESPLS concludes that a councillor or member may have contravened the relevant Code of Conduct he will make a report to the Standards Commission.
-It is the Standards Commission's responsibility to determine whether to hold a Hearing, direct the CESPLS to undertake further investigations, or do neither.
+Following the conclusion of an investigation into a complaint about a councillor or member of a devolved public body, the ESC will submit a report to the Standards Commission.
+It is the Standards Commission's responsibility to determine whether to hold a Hearing, direct the ESC to undertake further investigations, or do neither.
 Where the Standards Commission decides to hold a Hearing, a Hearing Panel comprised of Members of the Commission will determine whether the councillor or member has breached the relevant Code of Conduct and, in the event that a breach is found, the sanction to be applied.